An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Probabilistic forwarding and MPPs

 \subsection{Probabilistic forwarding of multiple packets}

 Consider now the probabilistic forwarding mechanism on $n$ packets.
 Each node transmits a newly received packet with probability $p$ independently of other packets.
 It is required to find the fraction of successful receivers, the nodes that receive at least $k$ out of the $n$ packets.
 From our discussion of probabilistic forwarding of a single packet (in Section \ref{sec:singlepkt}), for large $m$, the number of nodes within $\G_m$ that receive a packet from the origin is well-approximated by the number of nodes in the IEC.
-In a similar way, the fraction of successful receivers within $\G_m$ can be well approximated by the fraction of nodes which are present in at least $k$ out of the $n$ IECs when probabilistic forwarding is done on the whole plane.
+In a similar way, the fraction of successful receivers within $\G_m$ can be well approximated by the fraction of nodes which are present in at least $k$ out of the $n$ IECs when probabilistic forwarding is done on the RGG, $\cG^\0$.
 In this subsection, we will use the ergodic theorem and obtain explicit bounds on this fraction.
+Equip each vertex of the point process $\Phi$ with mark $\bZ=(Z_1,Z_2,\cdots,Z_n) \in \mathbb{K} = \{0,1\}^n$.
+Here the $j$-th co-ordinate of the mark represents transmission of the $j$-th packet on $\Phi$.
+More precisely, $Z_j(\cdot) \sim Ber(p)$ and, for two different vertices $u$ and $v$, $\bZ(X_u)$ and $\bZ(X_v)$ are independent conditional on $\Phi$.
+Therefore, it forms an iid marked point process.
+Define $C_{k,n}^{\text{ext}}$ to be the set of nodes which are present in at least $k$ out of the $n$ IECs.
+Taking $f(z,\omega) = \1\{\0 \in C_{k,n}^{\text{ext}}\}$ in the statement of the ergodic theorem, we obtain